Skip to Main Content

 Providers are responsible to facilitate whole person integrated care for our members, coordinating care effectively between and among disciplines.

-Providers are obligated to adhere to and comply with all terms and conditions of The Health Plan Provider Manual, the provider’s contractual agreement with The Health Plan, and all applicable federal and State laws and regulations.
+Providers are obligated to adhere to and comply with all terms and conditions of the Health Plan Provider Manual, the provider’s contractual agreement with the Health Plan, and all applicable federal and State laws and regulations.
 In addition, providers are obligated to understand and comply with all Arizona Health Care Cost Containment System requirements.
-Please refer to: AHCCCS ACOM and AHCCCS AMPM for additional information regarding State requirements.
+Please refer to AHCCCS ACOM and AHCCCS AMPM for additional information regarding State requirements.

 The following values, guiding system principles, and goals are the foundation of the public health system.
-Providers are required to follow the Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems and The Arizona Vision-Twelve Principles for Children Service Delivery.
+Providers are required to follow the Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems and the Arizona Vision-Twelve Principles for Children Service Delivery.

-1.5.1 Adult Service Delivery Nine Guiding Principles
+1.4.1 Adult Service Delivery Nine Guiding Principles

 AHCCCS requires that providers implement adult services consistent with the Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems.
-Those nine guiding principles are outlined in AHCCCS Medical Policy Manual Chapter 100 – Manual Overview and are listed below:
+Those nine guiding principles are outlined in AHCCCS Medical Policy Manual Chapter 100 – Manual Overview ) and are listed below:

 1. Respect;